Piirtaa/FluentBash/README.md

 -------------

 To reference FluentBash add the following lines to the top of your script.
-This assumes your script is running in the same root directory as FluentBase.
+This assumes your script is running in the same root directory as FluentBash.

 Load loader first